Tombh6/Tombh6/README.md

 <h2>About me</h2>

 <li>

-::marker
-- 💻📚 3rd year Computer science student
+ 💻📚 3rd year Computer science student

--✈ World traveler
+✈ World traveler

--🦾Creative with good interpersonal skills and leadership skills.
+🦾Creative with good interpersonal skills and leadership skills.
 Self-motivated with the ability to motivate people.
 Passionate about learning and developing

   </li>